keirl/GAKK/roomie/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+Mail confirmation in development : use the mailcatcher gem to fake a mail server

 Things you may want to cover:

 * Ruby version